GenVC: Self-Supervised Zero-Shot Voice Conversion: GenVC

-Figure \ref{fig:genvc} provides an overview of the proposed generative VC system.
-At the core of this approach is a causal Transformer-based LM that predicts a sequence of acoustic tokens conditioned on both a fixed-length voice style representation and a sequence of linguistic tokens.
-Two auxiliary modules, DVAEs and vocoder, manage the compression, discretization, and reconstruction of audio signals.
-The VC process unfolds in three sequential phases, each building upon the previous one and optimized through reconstruction losses, eliminating the need for labeled data or external supervised models:
+Figure \ref{fig:genvc} presents an overview of GenVC.
+At its core, GenVC incorporates a causal Transformer-based LM designed to produce acoustic token sequences conditioned on a fixed-length voice style embedding and a sequence of linguistic tokens.
+Two auxiliary components, the speech tokenizer and vocoder, handle the compression, discretization, and reconstruction of audio.
+The voice conversion process unfolds in three sequential stages, each building on the last and trained via reconstruction losses, without requiring labeled data or external supervision.